Introduction to Erin Rocchio

 Erin has suffered from burnout herself, so she knows what doesn't work.
 She has done the research and has compiled the steps you can take to achieve true resilience.

-Erin Rocchio is a partner at Evolution, a coaching, consulting, and investment firm that partners with start-up and high-growth companies to drive long-term, holistic success through developing leadership, alignment and culture.
+Erin Rocchio is a senior partner at Evolution, a coaching, consulting, and investment firm that partners with start-up and high-growth companies to drive long-term, holistic success through developing leadership, alignment and culture.
 Evolution works exclusively with companies that strive to be iconic, world-enriching, evolutionary businesses.

 Erin’s clients include Medtronic, City of Hope, Community Psychiatry, Uber, Paylocity, Radiology Partners, Snap, Chevron, Deloitte, Children’s Hospital Los Angeles, DaVita, New Capital Partners, Surgical Care Affiliates, MTS Health Partners, National Cardiovascular Partners, UC San Diego Health System, Seattle Children’s Hospital, Yahoo!, Worldwide Express, and Girl Scouts San Diego.